Blog

 Essentials

-Essentials are non-negotiables that you’ll need to have in your space.
-These are things that your space will need to include, no matter what.
-It can include:
+Essentials are non-negotiables that you’ll need to include in your space.
+These are things that your space will need to have, regardless of your business model or demographic served.
+It can include things like:

 • Kitchen or food area